Excelan

-Excelan was a computer networking company founded in 1982 by Kanwal Rekhi, Inder Singh and Navindra Jain.
-Excelan was a manufacturer of smart Ethernet cards, until the company merged with, and was acquired by Novell in 1989.
+Excelan was a computer networking company founded in 1982 by Kanwal Rekhi, Inder Singh, and Navindra Jain.
+Excelan was a manufacturer of smart Ethernet cards, until the company was acquired by Novell in 1989.
 The company offered a line of Ethernet "front end processor" boards for Multibus, VMEbus, Q-Bus, Unibus, and IBM AT Bus systems.
 The cards were equipped with their own processor and memory, and ran TCP/IP protocol software that was downloaded onto the cards from the host system.
-Excelan offered software like LAN Workplace that integrated the cards into a variety of operating system environments, including many flavors of UNIX, RSX-11, VMS, and DOS.
+Excelan offered software like LAN Workplace that integrated the cards into a variety of operating system environments, including many flavors of UNIX, RSX-11, VMS, and MS-DOS.
 The hardware and software were sold under the EXOS brand.
 In 1987, Excelan also acquired Kinetics, a small networking company that manufactured and sold a variety of Ethernet networking products for Apple Macintosh environments, most notably an AppleTalk-to-Ethernet gateway called the FastPath.

 Excelan also manufactured and sold Ethernet network analyzer products, the first being the Excelan Nutcracker, followed later by the Excelan LANalyzer.